-Last November my foodie pen pal introduced me to Chinese five spice and suggested I use it in some of my fall time recipes instead of pumpkin pie spice blend.
+Last November, my foodie pen pal introduced me to Chinese five spice and suggested I use it in some of my fall time recipes instead of pumpkin pie spice blend.
 The five spice really does take it up a notch.
-If you didn’t know, Chinese five spice is a spice blend of cinnamon, star anise, white pepper, cloves, and fennel.
+If you didn’t know, the Chinese five-spice blend is cinnamon, star anise, white pepper, cloves, and fennel.
 It’s primarily used in Chinese cooking but is found in other cuisines.

-I got some apples from one of our local produce stands so I decided to make myself an apple crisp.
-Since the boys do not eat apple crisp, I decided to make myself my own individual apple crisp.
+I got some apples from one of our local produce stands, so I made myself an apple crisp.
+Since the boys do not eat apple crisps, I decided to make my own.
 Instead of using cinnamon, I used the Chinese Five Spice.

 Individual Five Spice Apple Crisp